Hi there, if you're a new client - click LET'S WERK. If you're a returning client - click CLIENT PORTAL

 If you are a current client, please navigate to our Client Portal.

-What is your cancellation or missed visit fee policy?
+What is your cancellation or no-show fee policy?

 We understand that schedules can change and appointments may need to be canceled.
-We kindly request that you inform us at least 24 hours in advance if you are unable to keep your appointment.
-You can reach us via email, call, or text using the usual contact details.
+We kindly request that you inform us at least 48 hours in advance if you are unable to keep your appointment.
+You can reach us via email, call, or using the Healthie portal.

 What type of appointments do you offer?

-After your initial 60-minute consultation, we offer ongoing remote and in-person appointments.
+After your initial 60-minute consultation, we offer ongoing virtual (video and/or phone) and in-person appointments.
 Through our self-scheduling service, our clients are empowered to select the option that best suits their needs.

 What if I can't make my in-person appointment?
 Can I switch to virtual?